 While you can’t magically re-firm skin’s structure, repairing the degraded collagen and elastin that comes from growing older, with just one use, many powerful ingredients can offer an immediate skin-tightening effect with results that build over time.
-Microalgae, found in our Auto-Save Advanced Restoring Serum, can deliver an instant, 24-hour lift to even the most tired complexions.
+Microalgae, for example, can deliver an instant, 24-hour lift to even the most tired complexions.
 Everyone ages differently (and again, you can’t turn back the clock), but if you’re looking for more significant changes in sagging skin, however, stay patient, use your products consistently, and don’t forget the neck and chest.

 First things first: Determine whether you are dealing with dehydrated skin or dry skin.
 Dry skin is a skin type that cannot be treated per se, while dehydration is a temporary condition.
 While there are some formulas—like Sunday Morning—that treat both, if you're not seeing results, you may just need to swap products.